ata1515 is a student of history, focusing on the modern, medieval, and ancient histories of Europe.

 Egypt was the first great power to truly exercise control over Palestine, but largely as a buffer against the Hittites and threats from Asia.
 Alexander the Great spent a good deal of time pacifying the region as a means of creating supply lines to his wars in Egypt and Persia.

-When Alexander died it fell to the diodochi to rule the Greek speaking world, and they fought fiercely over Palestine.
-The battles between East and West during the wars of succession established a rich vibrant culture that lasted until the Crusades.
+When Alexander died it fell to the Diodochi to rule the Greek speaking world, and they fought fiercely over Palestine.
+The battles between East and West during the Wars of Alexander's Successor established a rich vibrant culture that lasted until the Crusades.
 Even as war loomed, Palestine became the backbone of the Seleucid Empire, and the ruling seat of its realm.

 Decline and Intervention